darsh10/split_encoder_pointer_summarizer/README.md

 PyTorch implementation of *[Automatic Fact-guided Sentence Modification](https://arxiv.org/pdf/1909.13838.pdf)* (AAAI 2020).

-The code for the Masker is here (https://github.com/TalSchuster/TokenMasker).
+The code for the Masker is [here](https://github.com/TalSchuster/TokenMasker).

 ______________________________________________________________________________________________________________________________